Skip to content

 At Learn Sinhala, we teach sounds first.
 You learn twelve vowels, then straight into real words.
 You learn the eka trick in lesson two.
 By the end of Unit 1, you can build simple sentences that sound natural — not like a textbook example.

 The course is designed for 2nd-gen kids who grew up hearing Sinhala but never learned to speak it.
 For travellers who land in Colombo and want to order tea without pointing.
+For foreigners who fell in love with a Sri Lankan and are tired of smiling and nodding at family dinners.
 For anyone who wants the casual, real Sinhala people use on the bus, over short eats, and in WhatsApp messages.

 A side project, not a startup